tonyespy/edgex-core-snap/README.md

 sudo snap install --edgex edgexfoundry-core

-**Note** - it should be possible to install the snap on other distros that have snapd running.
+**Note 1** - it should be possible to install the snap on other distros that have snapd running.

+**Note 2** - the start script will fail on a sytem which has more than one local IP address, or active bridge network devices as the current consul start command doesn't specify a specific IP address for the agent.

 **WARNING** - as this snap is still considered experimental, please don't install it on a machine that you can't live without.
 Use a VM or cloud server instance, or a spare